———————————————

 We arrive in Windhelm before 11 o'clock, so I have plenty of time for shopping and Yrsarald.

-[series of 2 pictures you can click through; click on the first picture to make it big, then click again to see the next picture etc.; press Esc to return to the text]
+[series of 2 pictures you can click through; click on the first picture to make it big, then press the right arrow to see the next picture etc.; press Esc to return to the text]

 It's past 6 in the evening by the time we're ready to leave the city.
 Oh, I nearly forgot to tell you.
 I met Malborn earlier today in the Gray Quarter.
 You know, that nervous wreck from the Thalmor Embassy.
 He told me he feared there was an assassin sent by the thalmors to kill him.
 He said a suspicious Khajiit had been seen lurking around the farmhouses outside the main gate.
 Apparently he wasn't allowed to enter the city proper because he was a Khajiit, so he kept looking out for Malborn to leave Windhelm.